lukatales/rejuvwalkthrough/chapter 2/chap2.md

 {: 	.text-blue-000}
 ##### Z Cell Count

-To check how many cells you have, select the Gather Cube in your bag.
+To check how many cells you have select the Gather Cube in your bag.

 4